ern0/posixino/README.md

 Posixino
 ========

-### What ###
+### About ###

+Posixino is a framework for
-Implementation of some Arduino libraries for POSIX systems (Linux, BSD, Mac OS X).
+POSIX systems (Linux, BSD, Mac OS X), which makes possible to compile and run
+Arduino sketches on desktop computers.

+The most important Arduino libraries are reimplemented for Unix systems, check library and function list below for the complete list.
+The main focus is to implement network-related libraries (web client, web server), and essentials (digital inputs and outputs, LCD).

+The li

-Check `test/` folder, these are the official example scketches which will work with Posixino.
+Check `test/` folder, there are the official example scketches which will work on your Linux  Posixino.

 ### Why ###